 If your new Skye is still a puppy you should be aware of a condition called Skye Limp or Puppy Limp that can affect some puppies as they are growing up.
-The Skye Terrier is an achondroplastic (dwarf) breed and the radius and ulna (bones in the legs) grow at a different rate.
+The Skye Terrier is an chondrodystrophic breed and the long bones in the leg can grow at a different rate.
 It is a typically pain-free condition that results in the puppy limping.
 The condition usually corrects itself over time but there are measures one can take to aid the process including: limiting boisterous play, ensuring your puppy does not jump up and down into cars, onto furniture and so forth, and taking shorter but more frequent walks.

 Many veterinarians are unfamiliar with this type of breed and may therefore suggest unnecessary treatment and possibly surgery.
 If your puppy starts to limp please consult the breeder and/or the Skye Terrier Health Committee before consulting your vet.